Scientific Name

 Etymology

 The specific epithet "sempervivi (sem-per-VEE-vi)" means "always (forever) alive" and probably refers to the long lifespan of the cactus.
-It is a compound of two Latin words, the adverb "semper," meaning "always," and "vivi," the genitive singular of the adjective "vivus," meaning "alive."

 How to Grow and Care for Mammillaria sempervivi

 Soil: M. sempervivi requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
-Use a commercial cactus potting mix or create your own.
+Use a commercial cactus potting mix, or create your own.

-Temperature: This cactus is heat tolerant, but it is not a cold-hardy plant.
+Temperature: This cactus is heat tolerant but not a cold-hardy plant.
 M. sempervivi can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: From spring to fall, water deeply and wait for the soil to dry out before watering again.
+Watering: From spring to fall, water deeply and wait for the soil to dry before watering again.
 Never let the pot sit in water.
 Suspend watering in the winter.

 Fertilizing: M. sempervivi can benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer for cacti and other succulents.
 Suspend feeding during the winter when the plant goes dormant.